 Head of Drug Development and GMP production

-Kristin graduated as a radiology chemist with a PhD from the University of Oslo and the University of Duke, Raleigh, NC in 1999.
+Kristin graduated as a radiochemist with a PhD from the University of Oslo and the University of Duke, Durham, NC in 1999.
 She worked in Nycomed-Amersham-GE from 1999 to 2010 in various roles, including managing side effects/clinical trials, quality assurance manager in all clinical phases and technology for large scale/commercial development.
-She was responsible for quality control at Clavis Pharma and from 2014 she was department director for biopharmaceutical production at NIPH.
+She was director quality assurance at Clavis Pharma and from 2014 she was department director for biopharmaceutical production at NIPH.